2014 Findings on the Worst Forms of Child Labor

 |Coordinating Body||Role & Description|

-|National Council for Children and Adolescents (CONNA)||Develop policies to protect the rights of children, including child labor policies, and implement the LEPINA and the National Policy for the Protection of Children and Adolescents (PNAIA).(20, 30, 31) Composed of Departmental Committees for Children's and Adolescents' Rights, the Salvadoran Institute for the Comprehensive Development of Children and Adolescents, the Ministry of Public Security and Justice, the Attorney General, the Human Rights Ombudsman, and others.(10)|
+|National Council for Children and Adolescents (CONNA)||Develop policies to protect the rights of children, including child labor policies, and implement the LEPINA and the National Policy for the Protection of Children and Adolescents (PNPNA).(30, 49, 50) Composed of Departmental and Local Committees for Children's and Adolescents' Rights, ISNA, the Ministry of Public Security and Justice, the AG, the Human Rights Ombudsman, and other agencies.(13)|

-|Departmental Committees for Children's and Adolescents' Rights||Carry out CONNA's policies and the National Policy for the Protection of Children and Adolescents at the departmental level.
-Composed of local elected officials, departmental specialists in public health and education, and members of civil society.(20)|
+|Departmental and Local Committees for Children's and Adolescents' Rights||Implement CONNA's policies, including the PNPNA, at the departmental and municipal levels, as well as receive complaints of child rights violations at the departmental level.
+Composed of local elected officials, government specialists in public health and education, and members of civil society.(30, 51, 52)|